Publications

 I also occasionally publish short pieces online that may be of interest to some:

 2024.
 News from the Food Citizens? team.
 Food Citizens?
-Blog:
+Blog (20 March):

 https://www.universiteitleiden.nl/en/foodcitizens/news/news-from-the-food-citizens-team

 2023.
-Grasseni, Cristina, De Musso, Federico, Gracijasz, Ola, Smith, Robin, Vasile, Maria, and Vincent Walstra.
+Grasseni, Cristina, De Musso, Federico, Gracijasz, Ola, Smith, Robin, Vasile, Maria, & Vincent Walstra.
 Reskilling for sustainability: A perspective from comparative ethnography on collective food procurement.
 Kritisk Etnografi – Swedish Journal of Anthropology 5(1-2): link.

 2018.
 In food we trust.
 Instituut Culturele Antropologie, Universiteit Leiden, 2, 15-17.